 The Texas Legislature has invested more than $1 billion for replacement and renovation of the hospitals in Austin, Kerrville, Rusk and San Antonio, and a new hospital in Houston.
 HHSC spent $10.7 million to replace the administration building in Rusk.
-In addition to this, during the 87th Legislature, regular session and special session, $282.5 million has been approved by the Legislature for a new hospital in the Dallas Metroplex, which is still in the planning stages.
+In addition to this, during the 87th Legislature, regular session, and special session, $282.5 million has been approved by the Legislature for a new hospital in the Dallas Metroplex.

 HHSC's Health and Specialty Care System is working with medical schools across Texas to design these hospitals and with community providers and resources to ensure continuity of care.
 HSCS is building partnerships that will join cutting-edge research with operational expertise to create a more effective healing environment.